iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___4.0.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.covid19 1 reviews"/>
 </p>

+> Installed app twice, loads first time and then crashes every time after that.<br> :date: __2020-07-24 22:46:07__

+> Useless.
+The app doesn't take advantage of contact tracing making this just an alternative for information and basic surveys which the government could have had on a website.<br> :date: __2020-07-24 21:35:15__

+> Very bad app.
+Features an embedded website for stat tracking.........<br> :date: __2020-07-24 03:45:34__

 > Doesn't support contact tracing, at least Google says so in the settings.<br> :date: __2020-07-08 14:48:53__

 > Useless<br> :date: __2020-06-25 06:52:28__